angular/angular/docs/theming-your-components.md

 Styles that are affected by the theme should be placed in a separated theming file as `_candy-carousel-theme.scss` and the file should have a `_` before the name.
 This file should contain the `@mixin` function responsible for applying the theme to the component.

-## Using colors from a pallete
+## Using colors from a palette
-You can consume the theming functions from the `@angular/material/core/theming/theming` and Material pallete vars from `@angular/material/core/theming/palette`.
+You can consume the theming functions from the `@angular/material/core/theming/theming` and Material palette vars from `@angular/material/core/theming/palette`.
 You can use the `md-color` function to extract a specific color from a palette.
 For example:

 ```scss
 // Import theming functions